Main content start

 Development Field

-- Regularly attend the Development Economics workshop and the Development student workshop (“Dev tea”).
+- Students are encouraged to attend the Development Economics workshop and the Development student workshop (“Dev tea”) if their timetable permits.

 Econometric Methods for Causal Inference Field